onetwopunch/google-private-vault/README.md

     The following values do not represent Vault's best practices and you may wish to change their defaults:

-    - Vault is publicly accessible from any IP through the load balancer.
-To limit the list of source IPs that can communicate with Vault nodes, set `vault_allowed_cidrs` to a list of CIDR blocks.

     - Auditing is not enabled by default, because an initial bootstrap requires you to initialize the Vault.
 Everything is pre-configured for when you're ready to enable audit logging, but it cannot be enabled before Vault is